Skip to content

 Step 1: Inventory your objects

 List every section, detail, lookup, and custom object you need.
 Include attachment tables (ContactFile, AccountFile, OpportunityFile, SysFile, etc.).
 Don't forget system objects like Activities and Emails.
-Use OData metadata ($metadata and SysSchema) for discovery rather than relying on memory. (academy.creatio.com)
+Use OData metadata ($metadata and SysSchema) for discovery rather than relying on memory.
+Use the $metadata endpoint to discover all custom fields with the Usr prefix — do not rely on manual field lists. (academy.creatio.com)

 Step 2: Choose your extraction method per object type